putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

-In a sense, this system will use the same princples as the breakpoints on the Page Template, we will set min- and max-widths for containers.
+In a sense, this system will use the same principles as the breakpoints on the Page Template, we will set min- and max-widths for containers.
 These containers will reside inside layouts.

 <figure>